Helm Chart

 Metric Filter

-Configure the processed namespaces, sources, policies, severities and/or status for metrics to get rid of unnecessary metrics.
+Configure the processed namespaces, sources, policies, severities, kinds and/or status for metrics to get rid of unnecessary metrics.
 You can either define exclude or include rules, with wildcard support, for each available filter and combine them as needed.

 values.yaml